Soil Testing Tips

 Soil test recommendations

 Soil tests are a good tool.
-But it is important we understand how they work so we can get accurate results and interpretation.
-My tips are: take a good soil sample; find an inexpensive lab that uses tests appropriate for your region and stick to it; track your soil test levels in relation to management over time.
+But it is important to understand how they work to get accurate results and a relevant interpretation.
 If you are new, your local Extension Educator can help you interpret your test and make sure you have sufficient nutrients.

 The Pennsylvania State University provides soil testing through the Ag Analytical Lab.
 Basic soil tests are $9 per sample.
-Organic matter and additional tests are available.
+Organic matter and other tests are available for an additional fee.